-Health Promotion and Behavioral Sciences (HPBS) seeks to improve public health through the application of social and behavioral sciences to solving the problems of human disease and disability.
+Health Promotion and Behavioral Sciences (HPBS) seeks to improve public health through the application of social and behavioral sciences and working a longside communities to promote health and well-being.

 Minor in Behavioral Sciences

 The department offers a minor course of study (nine (9) semester credit hours).
 Students are required to select at least one course from the Theory category and one course from the Methods category: